Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Introduction

 The results of Eskin-Masur~\cite{EMcount} also imply that the directions of saddle connection vectors equidistribute on $S^1$ for almost every surface.
 The fine-scale distribution has been studied in terms of the gap distribution by Athreya-Chaika~\cite{AChaika}, Athreya-Chaika-Lelievre~\cite{ACL}, and Uyanik-Work~\cite{UW}.
 In this paper, we study a counting problem related to the fine-scale distribution properties of $\La_{\om}$, by counting the saddle connections which approximate the vertical to a prescribed degree.
 Given a translation surface $\omega$, $T >1$, and $b >0$, let

 denote the function which counts the number of saddle connections in a thinning (hyperbolic) region around the $y$-axis.

 \begin{thm} Let $\mu$ be an ergodic $\SL(2, \R)$-invariant measure on a stratum $\mathcal H$ of translation surfaces.
-There is a constant $C = C(\mu)$ (known as the \emph{Siegel-Veech constant} of $\mu$) so that for $\mu$-a.e. $\omega$, we have
+There is a constant $C = C(\mu)$ (known as the \emph{Siegel-Veech constant} of $\mu$) such that for each $b >0$ and $\mu$-a.e. $\omega$, we have

 \end{thm}

 In particular, there is a natural absolutely continuous invariant measure $\mu_{MV}$ on each stratum $\H$ known as the Masur-Veech measure (for which the action of $\SL(2,\R)$ was shown to be ergodic independently by Masur~\cite{Masur} and Veech~\cite{Veech}), and this theorem applies to $\mu_{MV}$-a.e. $\om \in \H$.